 Let’s dive in and learn all about this superfood, Goji Berries.
 It’s natural for dogs to enjoy human foods, but not all human food is good for dogs.
 Luckily, much like Dragon Fruit, Goji Berries are safe for dogs to eat.

 Goji Berries, also called wolfberries, were discovered decades ago.
 They originated from the Asia continent, around China, Japan, Vietnam to name but a few.
 Currently, the major production of the Goji Berries is in China, in a place known as Ningxia Hui.

 They look like dry red raisins and are almost the same size as pumpkin seeds but thinner.
 The fresh ones are sweet and cherry juicy.
 When the juicy fluid dries up, it forms a sugary taste which makes the dried Goji Berries more delicious and best for snacking.

 When can dogs have Goji Berries?

-The good news is that the Goji berries provide numerous health benefits for your canine.
-So, go ahead and give your four-legged dog 3 or 4 enjoy your snack with your dog, but do so once after a few days is okay.
+The good news is that the Goji Berries provide numerous health benefits for your canine.
+So, go ahead and give your four-legged dogs three or four Goji Berries to enjoy, but do so once every few days.

-Yes, dogs can eat dried Goji berries.
-Both dried and fresh Goji berries provide the same nutritional value to a dog.
-So feel free to feed your dog any available Goji berries that you have but be mindful that it should be an occasional treat or used as a training reward once in a while.
+Yes, dogs can eat dried Goji Berries.
+Both dried and fresh Goji Berries provide the same nutritional value to a dog.
+So feel free to feed your dog any available Goji Berries that you may have but be mindful that it should be an occasional treat or used as a training reward once in a while.

 The fresh ones are juicy, but the dried ones are more delicious.
 The dried ones are best preferred as a snack.
 They are low in calories, high in fiber, rich in amino acids, carotenoids, antioxidants, and contain protein.
 Plus they can be kept for a long time before consumption.